ChunqiJIANG/ChunqiJIANG.github.io/_pages/about.md

 **Dr. Chunqi Jiang** specializes in marine microbiology with a particular focus on the *Vibrionaceae* family, utilizing advanced genomic techniques.
 He has extensive experience with next-generation sequencing technologies, including Nanopore sequencing, as well as *de novo* assembly and genomic analyses.
 Currently, he is expanding his research to explore the dynamics, functions, and novel insights of marine microorganisms through **BIG DATA (Metagenomics)**, with an initial focus on the phylum ***Chloroflexota***.

-Please feel free to contact him if any queries (中文/ENGLISH/日本語).
+Please feel free to contact him if any queries or cooperation (中文/ENGLISH/日本語).

 ### Keywords
 ***· Microbiology       · Genomics     · Ecology   · Bioinformatic***